 Although the basic elements are the same for each client, the initial documentation often differs in the table of contents and number of pages.
 This is due to the complexity of the project, which may require specifying additional requirements already at this stage - for example, the type of reports generated or forms needed.

-1. a brief description of the client, its business, market and target group
+1. A brief description of the client, its business, market and target group

-2. business objectives of the project
+2. Business objectives of the project

-3. a list of functional requirements supported, if necessary, by relevant supplementary material, such as use cases or BPMN diagrams
+3. A list of functional requirements supported, if necessary, by relevant supplementary material, such as use cases or BPMN diagrams

-4. a list of external integrations, for example with programs currently in use
+4. A list of external integrations, for example with programs currently in use

-5. a list of non-functional requirements.
+5. A list of non-functional requirements.

-Such a collection of information is a good basis for time and cost estimation and planning of project work.
 As for the other parts of system documentation - we use advanced tools such as Stoplight and GitHub to create documentation on the fly, which optimizes the time spent vs. the effect ratio.

 Process documentation